FreeStuffBot/thumbnailer/res/readme.md

 # Missing files

-Some files are excluded due to licenses and copyright
+Some files are excluded due to licenses and/or copyright

 ### font.ttf